MainulDip/c-study/cmake-guide.md

 add_executable(zipapp zipapp.cpp)
 target_link_libraries(zipapp archive)
 ```
 archive is defined as a STATIC library -- an archive containing objects compiled from archive.cpp, zip.cpp, and lzma.cpp. zipapp is defined as an executable formed by compiling and linking zipapp.cpp.
-When linking the zipapp executable, the archive static library is linked in.
+When linking the zipapp executable, the archive static library is linked.
 ### Library Types:
 * Static :
    By default, the add_library() command defines a STATIC library, unless a type is specified.
 It is linkable and extendable with other libraries and doesn't require export of any symbol (like shared).